roboes/tools/sports/readme.md

 [Amenities available in OSM](https://wiki.openstreetmap.org/wiki/Key:amenity)\
 [Online-maps sources for OsmAnd](https://anygis.ru/Web/Html/Osmand_en): Contains various layers that can be added to OsmAnd, including Strava multiple heatmaps (all activity types, ride, run and water activities).\
-[dérive - Generate a heatmap from GPS tracks](https://erik.github.io/derive/): Generate heatmap by drag and dropping one or more .gpx/.tcx/.fit/.igc/.skiz file(s).
+[dérive - Generate a heatmap from GPS tracks](https://erik.github.io/derive/): Generate heatmap by drag and dropping one or more .gpx/.tcx/.fit/.igc/.skiz file(s).\
+[BBBike](https://garmin.bbbike.org): Extracts OpenStreetMap maps for Garmin devices.

 # See also